A guide for the best activities in Malaga, Spain – The perfect 3 Day Malaga Itinerary

 Visit the Alcazaba in springtime and you’ll get the full Andalusian experience with the scent of orange blossoms lifting your spirits and the sea-breeze gently tousling your hair.

 Hike up along the fortress walls and catch a glimpse of the Palacio de la Aduana’s sparkling roof made up of a mosaic of 6,000 silver and blue aluminum tiles.
+It’s considered one of the top things to do in Andalucia.

 The entrance is free on Sundays and €3,55 for the Alcazaba and Gibralfaro combo for the rest of the week. – Book here your guided tour